Step by Step Tutorial

 💡Floor – shows at which terrain type you are standing.
 Some terrain may be dangerous, eg you can drown in the water, burn in lava, fall into pit, etc.

-Also there is a line status bar at bottom – sometimes you may see some more indicators there.
-One of the most important is speed which telling how fast your character can move, fight or perform any other action.
-In case if you don’t have bonus or malus to the speed – you won’t see this indicator.
-But if your speed gets increased (eg by drinking a potion of speed) – you will see a green indicator, eg Fast +10.
+Also there is a line status bar at bottom – sometimes you may see a few more indicators there.
+One of the most important is speed, which tells how fast your character can move, fight or perform any other action.
+If you don’t have bonus or malus to the speed – you won’t see this indicator.
+But if your speed gets increased (eg by drinking a Potion of Speed) – you will see a green indicator, eg Fast +10.
 If your character loses speed, eg by overeating or by carrying around too many heavy items, you will see a light brown indicator, eg Slow -2.

-First lets look around: press lp → move a cursor around by pressing arrows or (better) Numpad 1-8 keys.
-Later on you will mostly use l command without p – then the cursor will be moved onto only “interesting” square (containing monster or item).
+First, let’s look around: press lp → move the cursor around by pressing arrow keys or (better) Numpad 1-8 keys.
+Later on, you will mostly use the l command without p – then the cursor will be moved onto only “interesting” square (containing monster or item).

 💡Press ?a to see list of available commands.

-Now exit ‘look’ mode (Esc) and press i to display your character’s inventory.
-You are carrying some objects to help you to survive — some food, potions and scrolls:
+Now exit ‘look’ mode (Esc) and press i to show your character’s inventory.
+You are carrying some objects to help you survive — some food, potions and scrolls:

 a) a Maggoty Bread 0.8 lb - 'E' to eat